 An employee can apply for both maternity and parental benefits at once.
 Please note that there is a one-week waiting period before an employee starts receiving benefits.
 Both maternity and parental benefits are taxable.

-What is the notice requirement for mat leave Ontario?
+What is the notice requirement for maternity leave in Ontario?

 Employees must give two weeks’ written notice before beginning their maternity leave.
 However, if they do not provide notice, they are still entitled to the leave but must inform the employer as soon as possible.
 Employers are allowed to request for a certificate from a medical practitioner stating the baby’s due date.